mathias-github/cuberite-redesign-final/news/_posts/2016-02-18-start-of-the-cuberite-meetup.md

 Please note that we are not able to pay for accommodation, which means you’ll have to find a place to stay overnight yourself.

-Hope to see you around!
+Hope to see you at the meetup!